 Then comes the illness, and he is trapped for months in various sickbeds along the south coast – unable to travel far, cut off from the one place he wants to be: Elrig.
 When he finally makes it home in the last few pages, we share his sense of freedom and release.
 This is a beautiful, sparkling book, a brief glimpse of a wild childhood that is recognizable even in its strangeness – he has captured the essence of youth, that delicate balance of happiness and misery.

-This preface to The House of Elrig also appears in Slightly Foxed Issue 47 © Galen O’Hanlon 2015
+Extract from Slightly Foxed Issue 47 © Galen O’Hanlon 2015

 This article also appears as a preface to Slightly Foxed Edition No. 31: Gavin Maxwell, The House of Elrig